bictorv/chaosnet-bridge/doc/CONVERSE.md

 - You can specify the DNS server to use for Chaosnet-class requests (default `dns.chaosnet.net`).
 Note that almost all DNS servers in the world are incapable of finding Chaosnet-class DNS information, so you probably do not want to change this setting.
 - You can edit the window background color (default light grey, which makes the white input fields easier to see I think) using the `Edit background color` menu item.
 - You can edit the background colors of messages in the Message history using the `Edit net message background color` and `Edit my message background color` menu items.
 Note that this only affects how the Converse program displays messages (e.g. the destination will not see the color).
+- You can set parameters for the checking of who else is online, in the `Online checks` submenu.
+- You can set your location, affiliation and personal name for the integrated Finger server, in the `Finger info` submenu.

 You can also reset all settings by using the `Reset all settings` menu item.
 This also moves and resizes the Converse window to the default position/size.